mummer4/mummer/README.md

 The programs `mapview`, `run-mummer1`, `run-mummer3` and `nucmer2xfig`
 are now obsolete.
 The original documentation is still available in [OBSOLETE.md](OBSOLETE.md).

+## Docker container
+To build a Docker container image containing mummer and all dependencies, [install Docker](https://docs.docker.com/get-docker/) for Windows, Mac, or Linux; clone the mummer git repo; and issue the following command in the top-level directory of the mummer git working tree:

+    docker build -t mummer .

+To execute individual mummer commands (e.g., nucmer) within a container:

+    docker run --rm -v $PWD:/mnt -w /mnt mummer nucmer -p <prefix> ref.fa  qry.fa

+To execute an interactive shell within a container (from which mummer commands can be executed):

+    docker run -it --rm -v $PWD:/mnt -w /mnt mummer

 ## CONTACT INFORMATION